sourcegraph/about/blogposts/2021/postgres-text-search-balancing-query-time-and-relevancy.md

 ---
 title: 'Postgres text search: balancing query time and relevancy'
-description: 'How to balance query time and relevance with Postgres text search, an insightful article by Stephen Gutekanst working on Sourcegraph’s API docs feature, stirring code analysis with search indexing'
+description: 'How do you balance query time and relevance with Postgres text search?
+Stephen Gutekanst, an engineer working on Sourcegraph’s API docs feature, shares tips for stirring code analysis with search indexing'
 author: Stephen Gutekanst
 authorUrl: https://slimsag.com
 publishDate: 2021-10-13T10:00-07:00